cipri-tom/cipri-tom.github.io/_posts/2023-06-29-Count-the-number-of-files-in-directory.md

+---
+title: "Counting the number of files in a large directory"
+date: 2023-06-29
+---

 Every now and then you get a rather large dataset, with many files.
 In Computer Vision world, it is common to have these organised by classes.
 For example, I have a dataset of images of cars.
 It looks a bit like this: